hrushikeshrv/ocw/CMU15445/lec1.md

    can either be defined by the designer or the database itself.
 3. Manipulation - Describes how the contents of the database can be modified.

+## Relational Algebra
+Relational algebra gives a set of operations we can perform on relations to produce new relations.
+You can think of a relation as a table in a database.
+Relational algebra operators take a relation as an input and produce another relation.

+The basic few relational algebra operators are -
+1. Select ($\sigma$<sub>predicate</sub>(R)) - Acts like a filter.
+Selects tuples from the relation that satisfy the predicate.
+2. Projection ($\pi$<sub>A1,A2,...</sub>(R)) - Returns the same relation but only with the attributes A1, A2, ... selected from the relation.
+3. Union (R $\cup$ S) - Produces a new relation that contains all the tuples in at least one of the relations (the relations need to have the same attributes).
+4. Intersection (R $\cap$ S) - Produces a new relation that contains only those tuples that exist in both R and S (the relations need to have the same attributes).
+5. Difference (R - S) - Produces a new relation that contains all tuples that appear in the first relation but not in the second relation (the relations need to have the same attributes).
+6. Product (R $\times$ S) - Product takes in two relations and outputs a relation that contains all possible combinations for tuples from the input relations.
+7. Join (R \Join S) - outputs a relation that contains all the tuples that are a combination of two tuples where for each attribute that the two relations share, the values for that attribute of both tuples is the same.